Do your research

-One important question is, are you looking to put together a cohesive collection or do you want to shoot from the hip and allow your collection to evolve over time, as a reflection of your eclectic and evolving tastes?
-Think twice about buying for a particular spot in your home or trying to match the sofa, etc. Your decor and address will change with the fashion, but the art in your collection will remain.
+One important question is, are you looking to put together a cohesive collection or do you want to shoot from the hip and allow your collection to evolve organically over time, as a reflection of your eclectic and evolving tastes?
+Think twice about buying for a particular spot in your home or trying to match the sofa, etc. Your décor and address will change with the fashion, but the art in your collection will remain with you throughout your lifetime.
+That is why it is one of the most personal investments you will make.

 So be careful to avoid fashion trends.
-For instance, with notable exceptions, I have noticed over 35 years in the business that in down economies people tend to gravitate more to bright colors and fun, raw paintings, which express a longing for freedom and better days.
+Certain subjects, colors or movements will come and go.
+For instance, with notable exceptions, I have noticed over my 42 years in the art business that in down economies people tend to gravitate more to bright colors and fun, raw paintings, which express our longing for freedom and suggest better days.
 When consumer confidence is higher, people come back to more serious classical idioms.
+But what will survive the test of time?
+This is the question we need to be asking.

 A word about branding

-If you want your collection to reflect your particular sensibility, you may want to establish some guidelines.
+If you want your collection to reflect your particular sensibility, you may want to establish some guidelines, that reflect your tastes.
 Do you enjoy subjective or objective (abstract) art?
 Is there an historical period that appeals to you, perhaps a famous artist or movement from the past or present who inspires you?
-Are you interested in what is being done today, keeping in mind contemporary art is a far better value for the emerging collector?
+Are you interested in what is being done today?
+Keep in mind contemporary art (living artists) are a far better value for the emerging collector.
 Will your collection focus on a particular region, idiom, movement, medium or subject?
-Do you prefer a certain genre, i.e. impressionism, expressionism, realism.
-Are you all about found-object art or the avant-garde?
-Or do your tastes more classical.
+Do you prefer a certain idiom, i.e. impressionism, expressionism, surrealism, Flexus, realism.
+Are you into found-object art, outsider art or the avant-garde?
+Or do your tastes run more classical?
+Do you prefer bold, expressive strokes (The Premier Coup) or more finished work (The Concealed Brushstroke)?
+Do you enjoy art that tells a story or contains some deeper meaning?

-There are many ways to appreciate and determine quality in fine art.
+There are many ways to appreciate and determine the quality of a work of fine art.
 Keep in mind, art only speaks to you when you are quiet.
-That’s why art rarely sells in a nightclub.
+That is why art rarely sells in a nightclub.
 The impact of quality is often immediate.
+I like to think of each work of art suggesting its own universe, where certain things are true and others not.
+Has the artist convinced you they have authority in the universe they have created?
+In certain universes, some things are more important than others.
 So trust your instincts.
-If an artwork calls out to you, listen for what it’s saying.
+If an artwork speaks to you, listen for what it is saying.
 Take it aside, spend some quality quiet time with it.
-Take action to hold the work until you can make a final decision.
+Take action.
+Ask the artist or gallery to hold the work until you can make a final decision.
 You may live to regret not acquiring a new treasure but rarely have I heard of a person who regretted owning a work of art they really love.

 What to look for in a work of art